Author Policies and Guidelines

 - Educational materials

-To request an embargo, or to ask a question about embargoes, complete this form: https://stti.wufoo.com/forms/sigma-repository-embargo-request/
+If you are submitting any material from the above list, and still believe you need an embargo or need to ask a question about embargoes, complete this form: httpps://sigmanursing.formstack.com/forms/sigma_repository_embargo_request

 If your research and/or data is of a sensitive nature and divulges trade secrets or other confidential information that should not be openly available to the public, remove all such information prior to submitting the material.
 Submissions will not be scrubbed or otherwise edited prior to availability on the Internet.
 It is the submitting author's responsibility to remove all such information from the material prior to submission.